G00293495/DigitalRainCPP/index.md

 <img src="https://raw.githubusercontent.com/G00293495/DigitalRainCPP/main/docs/assets/images/rainheader.png" width="400" height="300">

 - The <random> library is used for random number generation, which will be used to generate rainfall.
-- <mmsytem.h> is used for playing sounds which will be used when the application is started up and a certain option is chosen within the console.
+- <mmsytem.h> used for playing sounds which will be used when the application is started up and a certain option is chosen within the console [1]
 - <vector> is like a reziable array, and this will be used for my screen in which the DigitalRain will be printed on.
 - "Rain.h" is my custom header file, containing class and function definitions related to the rain simulation.
 - <iostream> provides input and output stream functionality (e.g., std::cout, std::cin).